cul/cdrs-journals/docs/dev.md

 After you endable the theme, you need to click on permalinks to refresh or else you'll get a 404

+##Setting Up the "Current Issue" Page

+For the current issue page you have to go to the back end -> Pages -> Add New and then call the page "Current Issue".
+You don't need to put any content on the page, just add it with that title.
+Then you can put that newly created page in the menu and it will display properly.

 ##Plugins

 Plugins common to all new installations: